Leigh Richmond Roose: Club career

-'Mond Roose punctuated his two spells at Stoke with 24 appearances for Everton, whom he helped reach the semi-final of the FA Cup in 1905.
+Roose punctuated his two spells at Stoke with 24 appearances for Everton, whom he helped reach the semi-final of the FA Cup in 1905.
 He arrived partway through the 1904–05 season and replaced the Irish goalkeeper Billy Scott, who had conceded 17 goals in the first 12 games of the season.
 Roose kept 8 clean sheets for Everton, a record proportionately better even than that he had set at Stoke.

 After leaving Everton, Roose went on to play in 91 league matches and seven cup games for Sunderland between 1907 and 1910, helping the club to finish second in the league on two occasions, and "almost single-handedly" saving the team from relegation on a third.
 When a second broken wrist terminated his Sunderland career, there was some call for Roose's services to be recognised with a testimonial match.
 Since the player's amateur status forbade this, an illuminated address was presented instead.

 In the course of his career, Roose also turned out for Port Vale and Celtic (both 1910).
 He played one game for Celtic, a Scottish Cup semi-final in which Celtic lost 1–3 to Clyde on 12 March 1910.
 He made his mark on this game by running after the goalscorer of one of the Clyde goals and shaking his hand!
 Other clubs he represented on at least one occasion included Druids, Huddersfield Town (1910–1911), Aston Villa (August to December 1911) and Woolwich Arsenal (1911–1912).